edison914/Ab-Clone-Express/README.md

     }
     ```

-* Error response: Couldn't find a Spot with the specified id
+* Error response: Couldn't find a Spot with the specified id -working on
   * Status Code: 404
   * Headers:
     * Content-Type: application/json